Tempered Monoids of Real Numbers, the Golden Fractal Monoid, and the Well-Tempered Harmonic Semigroup: Discretization of tempered monoids to obtain numerical semigroups

-The first and second condition, respectively, in the definition of an ${\mathbb R}$-mold imply that $\lfloor mM \rfloor_\alpha$ satisfies the first and second condition, respectively, in the definition of a numerical semigroup, for any $\alpha$.
-However, the third condition in the definition of an ${\mathbb R}$-mold $M$ does not guarantee in general the third condition for $\lfloor mM\rfloor_\alpha$ for a general positive integer $m$ and integer $\alpha$.
+The first and second condition, respectively, in the definition of a tempered monoid imply that the set $\lfloor mM \rfloor_\alpha$ satisfies the first and second condition, respectively, in the definition of a numerical semigroup, for any $\alpha$.
+However, the third condition in the definition of a tempered monoid $M$ does not guarantee in general the third condition for the set $\lfloor mM\rfloor_\alpha$ to be a numerical semigroup for a general positive integer $m$ and a real number in the unit interval $\alpha$.